zlib-ng/zlib-ng/arch/s390/README.md

   the return value, which can be either `DFLTCC_INFLATE_BREAK` or `DFLTCC_INFLATE_CONTINUE`.
 * Converting software state fields into hardware parameter block fields, and vice versa.
-For example, `whave` and History Length or `wnext` and History Offset.
+For example, `whave` and History Length or `pending` and History Offset.
 * Ending streams.
 This instructs `inflate()` to return `Z_STREAM_END` and is controlled by `last` state field.